 Click the Text tab and click Add text.

-Choose your font from the dropdown menu in the Text palette.
+Choose your font from the dropdown menu in the Text Tools on the left.

 Type your text in the text box.

-Click Effects on the Text palette and check Curved text.
+Click Effects on the Text Tools and check Curved text.

 You can then choose either a circle or an arc.
 If you choose an arc, you can adjust its curvature with the slider.